ZeMingoh233/LasMonjas/README.md

 \

+**Version 1.1.3**
+- Fixed Usurper on King Of The Hill, he can now kill everyone

 **Version 1.1.2**
 - Added a new role (Usurper) on King Of The Hill which only appears on odd player number games
 - The Usurper can kill everyone, but if he kills a King he becomes one and the old King becomes the Usurper